AlexanderAberg/strength-workout-app/README.md

 # Strength Workout App

 The Strength Workout App is an application to register your workout data.
-You will register the exercises, sets, reps and weight in kg to the app, which will transfer to a Google Sheet.
+You will register the exercises, sets, reps and weight in kg to the app, which will transfer to a Google Sheet when you exit the app.

 <img src="assets/images/amiresponsive.png" alt='Responsive Screens'>